vai0/yangtrends/README.md

 - build tab component
 - add filtering to polls
 - add sorting to polls
-- Interesting polling stats
---- avg % for unofficial polls
---- avg % for official polls
---- avg % for early states
---- avg % for states polls
---- avg % for national polls
 - add google trends (for all candidates)
 --- national
 --- iowa